-You may only submit one (1) Cultural Facilities application per application deadline, for a single facility, project, site, or phase.
+Applicants may only submit one (1) Cultural Facilities application per application deadline.

 - Projects or facilities restricted to private or exclusive participation, including restriction of access to programs on the basis of sex, race, creed, national origin, disability, age, or marital status

-- Commercial property (coffee shops and gifts shops are allowable)
+- Commercial property (coffee shops, cafés, and gifts shops are allowable)